xneon2/Hashzi-X/README.md

 | .plugin | Shows the plugins you have installed. |
 | .install | It installs plugins. |
 | .remove | It delete plugins. |
-| .xmedia | It shows preset effects that you can apply to photo, video, and sound.
+| .nmedia | It shows preset effects that you can apply to photo, video, and sound.
 | .unvoice | Sends any sound as a voice message. |
 | .scam | It does fake actions. |
 | .carbon | Converts the text to the code picture. |